polagoab/deployconf/src/site/markdown/template-reference.md

 ```

 The *path* attribute identifies the path of the file in the artifact.
 It should match the path displayed using the `jar
 tf` command.
-The *group* attribute, if present, will bind the property to a
+The *group* attribute, if present, will bind the token to a
 [Configuration Group](#Configuration_Groups).

 `name`(required)